 Simple, healthy recipe for cooking a whole chicken in your Instant Pot!
-This Instant Pot Whole Chicken is similar to a roasted chicken but without any added oil or butter.
+This Instant Pot Whole Chicken is similar to a roasted chicken but without any fussy prep required.
 I love that it comes out tender every time and is great for those who like to prepare a bunch of protein as part of their weekly meal prep.

 I tend to use this recipe more as a form of weekly meal prep than as a special entrée – I know this bird isn’t the prettiest when he comes out of the Instant Pot but in terms of taste and texture, it’s exactly what I’m after.

 The meat itself is very similar to rotisserie chicken – one of the main differences you’ll find is in the skin.
-You’ll notice that mine doesn’t have that golden color you’d come to expect in a whole roasted chicken.
-And that’s simply because he hasn’t been roasted at all.
-He’s been pressure cooked – which locks in all the moisture and mimics the same fall-off-the-bone tenderness of a regular rotisserie chicken, without any extra butter or oil.
+You’ll notice that mine in these pictures doesn’t have that golden color you’d come to expect in a whole roasted chicken.
+And that’s simply because he hasn’t been roasted.
+He’s been pressure cooked – which locks in all the moisture and mimics the same fall-off-the-bone tenderness of a regular rotisserie chicken.

 I’ve seen that some other recipes suggest to either brown the skin in butter/oil beforehand.
-Others even say you can place it under the broiler of your oven for a bit after the whole bird has been cooked and crisp up the skin that way.
-So those are both options if you’re looking for more of an authentic roasted chicken while still using the instant pot.
+When I want it to be truly crispy I do this step AFTER pressure cooking - just place it under the broiler of your oven for a bit after the whole bird has been cooked and crisp up the skin that way.
+You can even brush it with a bit of olive oil or melted ghee / grass-fed butter (y

 But I gotta give it to you straight – most week’s I don’t feel like throwing in an extra step.
 Maybe someday I’ll get my act together and summon some extra motivation to spruce up my chicken prep.
 But until then, here’s the lazy girl’s version of “roasted” chicken in the Instant Pot!

 Size matters when it comes to roasting a chicken